Article Categories

 Remove Line Endings From a File on Linux

 Sometimes, you may need to remove line endings from a file for various reasons.
-For example, you may want to remove line endings from a file before using it as input to a command that expects a single line of input, or you may want to remove line endings from a file to make it easier to read or manipulate the file.
+For example, you may want to remove line endings before using it as input to a command that expects a single line of input, or to make it easier to process the file in certain applications.

-Removing Line Endings Using tr command
+Removing Line Endings Using tr Command

 The tr command is a utility that allows you to translate or delete characters from a file or standard input.
 To remove line endings from a file using tr, use the following command

-$ tr -d '
+tr -d '

 ' < input_file > output_file